ydushyant64/Advertising-Sales-Prediction/README.md

     I used a **Linear Regression** model, a reliable and easy-to-understand machine learning algorithm.
 It learns the relationship between each advertising channel and sales, figuring out which channels give the biggest bang for your buck.

 3.  **The Interface: Flask Web App**
     To make the model usable, I wrapped it in a web application built with **Flask**.
-The interface is a simple form styled with HTML and CSS, making it easy to input your numbers and see the prediction.
+The interface is a simple form styled with HTML, making it easy to input your numbers and see the prediction.

 ---